By Amy Lee Evans and Sophie Jasson-Holt

 I’m a product experience leader and digital consultant.
 I’m passionate about user experiences and empowering teams to succeed.
 I’m also a foodie at heart.
 When I’m baking, I love to experiment with recipes to see how small changes can make a big difference.
 I also carry this thinking into my work life.

-I’m a digital and content marketing consultant, business strategist, service designer and builder of teams.
-I love tackling big problems to help drive your sales, product, and project initiatives.
+I’m a digital and content marketing consultant, business strategist, and builder of teams.
+I love tackling big problems to help drive your sales, product, program and project initiatives.
 I am also a chef and a recent graduate of culinary school and Salesforce training.
 I see where cooking, business, marketing and process intersect and love to think and write about it.